 your certificate doesn't meet Apple's Requirements for trusted certificates in iOS 13 (affects people using the app on iOS devices).

 See our Knowledge base article for information on how to resolve this.

 The iOS and Android apps cache some content (issues, projects, boards) locally on the device.
 This helps keep the app responsive when navigating around projects and issues.
 We don't use any application-level encryption when storing cached data, but the device's internal storage may be encrypted by the operating system.

 When a user logs out, all cached data is deleted.

 We don't store passwords in the app.
 Instead we use session cookies, which are encrypted by default.

 Login and authentication

-The app supports all common Jira user management configurations, including external user directories and SAML single sign-on.
+The app supports all common Jira user management configurations, including external user directories and SAML single sign-on (NTLM method isn't supported, only basic).
 Users will need to sign in to use the app, even if your site allows anonymous access.

 The app uses an RFC-compliant user-agent header for making the requests during login.
 This allows us to effectively identify the app and apply further processing based on the user’s hardware and software.